 Day 363/365 – December 29

 “Isolate the Problem”

-If you know that you are too tired to meal prep during the week, accept this, and meal prep for the week for an hour or two on Sunday (when you have more energy and time); workout in the morning or mid-day if you’re too exhausted after work, and force yourself to run errands before you come home and decompress.
+If you know that you are too tired to meal prep during the week, accept this, and meal prep for the week for an hour or two on Sunday (when you have more energy and time); workout in the morning or mid-day if you’re too exhausted after work, and remember to run errands before you come home and decompress.

 Having “lazy tendencies” isn’t the big problem, if you are aware of them.
 When you isolate the obstacle and understand how your mind and body work best, you can hack your environment and schedule to take advantage of the times in the day when you are most motivated, energized, alert, focused and free.
-Doing this will lead to much greater likelihood of you sticking to your positive, life changing and fulfilling habits.
+Doing this will lead to a much greater likelihood of you sticking to your positive, life changing and fulfilling habits.